|Spring 2014 Program

-From the beginning of January and continuing through June, Hampshire College offers a small group of students the opportunity to live and study in Berlin, which is today one of the most vibrant cultural centers in Europe and one of the global hubs of contemporary art.
+From the beginning of January and continuing through July, Hampshire College offers a group of students the opportunity to live and study in Berlin, which is today one of the most vibrant cultural centers in Europe and one of the global hubs of contemporary art.

 Old National Gallery, Berlin, Germany